No one has ever challenged it except Prof. P. N. Oak, who believes the

 name to derive the remainder as the name for the building."Taj Mahal, he

-Tejo Mahalaya, or Lord Shiva's Palace .
+claims, is a corrupt version of Tejo Mahalaya, or Lord Shiva's Palace .
 Oak

 also says the love story of Mumtaz and Shah Jahan is a fairy tale cre ated